-The configuration wizard allows you to quickly switch DIR-806A to one of the following modes: router (for connection to a wired or wireless ISP), access point, repeater, or client, and then configure all needed setting for operation in the selected mode in several simple steps.
+The configuration wizard allows you to quickly switch DIR-822 to one of the following modes: router (for connection to a wired or wireless ISP), access point, repeater, or client, and then configure all needed setting for operation in the selected mode in several simple steps.

-Also DIR-806A supports configuration and management via mobile application for Android and iPhone smartphones.
+Also DIR-822 supports configuration and management via mobile application for Android smartphones.